theHostileNegotiator/KWBandage/PatchNotes.md

 #### Seeker
 1. Will prioritise infantry over aircraft or vehicles
 	* Changed Weapon Category from GUN to MISSILE
-2. Seekers contained in Traveler59 Upgraded Strike teams in Global Conquest will be upgraded with Attenuated Forcefields, despite not being available to the Subfaction
-	* Removed upgrade in WorldMapArmoryUpgradesAllowed
 #### Harvester
 1. Will play generic EVA event when attacked instead of a unique Harvester EVA event
 	* Changed EVA event for Harvester Under Attack